 - Special Olympics

 This is a list of resources that may expand the learning around the issue area and involve youth in identifying needs and solutions.

 Go to generationOn.org for a full menu of project plans related to health and wellness.
 See a list of great projects for Kids and for Teens.

 Action for Healthy Kids is dedicated to increasing kid's activity and healthiness.
 They have resources to help schools, families and communities foster healthy eating and exercise.
 Also, there is a part of the website that's dedicated solely to health in your state.

 This organization focuses on ending the stigma of mental illness.
-They offer many supports for mental health, educational resources, and ways to teach your students about this subject.
+They offer many supports for mental health, educational resources, and ways to teach youth about this subject.

-There are many ideas for how to adapt traditional games and physical activities for students with disabilities.
+There are many ideas for how to adapt traditional games and physical activities for young people with disabilities.
 These games could also be modified and used for seniors with different levels of mobility and skills.

-The link above provides dozens of ideas for games to get your students active.
+The link above provides dozens of ideas for games to get children active.
 There are relay-based games, physical challenges, sports games and much more.